ghkeller/mavsdk_skywriting/README.md

 ## Building

-*MAVSDK libraries must be installed on the system
+*MAVSDK libraries must be installed on the system, and you must have PX4 locally to run SITL simulation

 ```
 cd /{PROJECT DIR}